cossatot/wnfs_stress/manuscript/manuscript.md

          (\emph{Styron et al., 2010})}
 \end{figure*}

-These observations and hypotheses are focused on orogens in scope and scale.
-The lower limit to which they are applicable is a natural question, but not one that has received much attention.
-The physical model of *Molnar and Lyon-Caen (1988)* rests on the assumption of isostatically-supported topography, which is valid over $10^2$–$10^3$ km scales (i.e., orogens), but may not be over 1-10 km (mountain to mountain range) scales, where topography is mostly supported elastically (e.g., *Bollinger et al. 2004*).
-Additionally, topographic slopes at these scales may impart locally substantial stresses in the upper crust, which may not be a factor at larger scales.
+These observations and hypotheses are focused on orogens.
+The lower spatial limit to which they are applicable is a natural question, but not one that has received much attention.
+The analytical model by *Molnar and Lyon-Caen (1988)* rests on the assumption of isostatically-supported topography, which is valid over $10^2$–$10^3$ km scales (i.e., orogens), but may not be over 1-10 km (mountain to mountain range) scales, where topography is mostly supported elastically (e.g., *Bollinger et al. 2004*).
+Additionally, topographic slopes at these scales may impart locally substantial stresses in the upper crust, which may be smoothed out at larger scales.
 The motivating observations are typically earthquake focal mechanisms, which are too sparse spatially and too narrow temporally to describe deformation at 1-10 km resolution.

-However, neotectonic mapping provides an alternate description of the deformation field averaged over longer timescales ($10^3$-$10^5$ years) and offers better spatial coverage and resolution as well.
-Recent neotectonic maps of the Himalaya and Tibet reveal a rich interaction between fault type and elevation over 1-100 km scales.
-These observations document changes in the kinematics of large fault systems where the faults cross relatively smaller topographic features (ridges to mountain ranges) (Figure 1); as the topographic relief is often known to be older than the active faults, it is likely that topography modifies fault kinematics at these scales as well, though the mechanisms may be different.
-Documenting this phenomenon at is the first objective of this research.
+However, neotectonic mapping provides a more complete description of the deformation field averaged over longer timescales ($10^3$-$10^5$ years) and offers better spatial coverage and resolution as well.
+Recent neotectonic maps of the Himalaya and Tibet reveal a rich interaction between fault type and elevation over 1-100 km scales (Figure 1).
+These observations document changes in the kinematics of large fault systems where the faults cross smaller topographic features (ridges to mountain ranges); as the topography is often known to be older than the active faults, it is likely that topography modifies fault kinematics at these scales as well, though the mechanisms may be different than in the large-scale, isostatic case.
+Documenting this phenomenon is the first objective of this research.

 If topography is capable of modifying fault kinematics, then the total (tectonic plus topographic) stress field must resolve on the faults with shear